SPE14030 - Specific rules and processes relating to Outward Processing: process and repair

-A ‘full’ authorisation including Multi State Authorisation (formerly known as a Single Union Authorisation) may cover any type of process or repair, but the ‘authorisation by declaration’ (formerly known as a ‘Simplified’ Authorisation) may only be used for goods sent for repair, not for any other type of process which goes beyond repair.
+A ‘full’ authorisation may cover any type of process or repair, but the ‘authorisation by declaration’ may only be used for goods sent for repair, not for any other type of process which goes beyond repair.

 A process is any procedure whereby raw materials or parts are made up or incorporated into a finished product (‘processed product’).
 The testing of goods to ensure that they meet set standards is also classed as a process.

 Where the outward processing procedure is requested for repair, the temporary export goods shall be capable of being repaired and the procedure shall not be used to improve the technical performance of the goods.

 Repair of goods includes restoring them to their original condition and putting them in order.
 If goods are declared for export for repair, it must be established that the goods are of a type which is capable of being repaired (that is, not agricultural or primary products such as minerals, chemicals etc).
 However, while the goods are abroad, the repairer may decide that it is not economical to repair them and provide replacements instead.

 Calculation of duties: goods repaired or replaced free of charge